w3c/ColorWeb-CG/hdr_html_canvas_element.md

 * in the case where `rec2100-hlg` or `rec2100-pq` are used, tone mapping is performed by the platform.
 This is akin to the scenario where the `src` of an `img` element is a PQ or HLG image.

-* in the case where `extended-linear-srgb` or `extended-srgb` are used, tone mapping is performed by the web app, using display capabilities provided by the plarform.
+* in the case where `extended-linear-srgb` or `extended-srgb` are used, tone mapping is performed by the web app, using display capabilities provided by the platform.

 ![Tone mapping scenarios](./tone-mapping-scenarios.png)